Waffled French Toast with Strawberry Butter

 • Combine all in the ingredients together in a food processor and pulse until well blended.
 If you don’t have a food processor, you can place it in a bowl and mix with a hand mixer.

-Recipes adapted fro Gooseberry Patch.
-I got it from a Christmas Cookbook of theirs years ago, not sure which one.
+Recipes adapted from Gooseberry Patch.
+I got it from one of their Christmas cookbooks years ago, but I’m not sure which one.